Visitor # 36931 since 04.JUL.2004

 Located on the north side of Hwy.
 4, just west of Bear Valley is the Gettin'Off 4WD club's former Adopt-a-Trail.
 It is supposed to be fairly easy driving with good views at the end.
 When covered in spring snow pack, it can very very challenging.

-This is a fun trail that connects Utica Reservoir and Lake Alpine.
+This used to be a fun, moderately challenging trail that connects Utica Reservoir and Lake Alpine.
 Utica Reservoir is accessed from Spicer Road about 10 miles up from the Ramsey turnoff.
 Take the left turn to Utica and follow the gravel road to the trailhead.
 The first mini-obstacle is a climb up a rocky ledge.
 After a brief flat area, you'll encounter a rocky drop down a taller ledge.
 Beyond that you'll cross and wander along the creek until encountering the slick rock hill.
 A step at the bottom of the slab will cause problems with open diffs.
 The final obstacle is an off-camber sluice.
 Total time to transverse the trail is about 2 hours.
 This trail rates a 2.5-3, 30" tires minimum, a limited slip is helpful, some body protection is advised.
+Trail update for 2018 from Spencers: The top part of the trail that used to run past a cabin close to lake Alpine has all been changed.
+There is now one very steep Rocky obstacle and a somewhat challenging granite face that you have to drive through, coming from the bottom up.
+There's also an additional (the gauntlet) that is a challenging location.
+But there is a bypass.
+Anyway we drove from the bottom up, and out at lake Alpine, which I would not suggest for anyone.
+We did make it out the top but had to use our winches.
+At the very steep loose dirt and large loose rocks, part of the new trail.

 GPS: N38 26 42.7 W120 00 45.6 (south end)